-(For a basic definition of these ranks, see pages 41-42.)
+(For a basic definition of these ranks, see pages 42-43 of the Faculty Handbook.)

 - A. Instructors may be appointed to the tenure track.
-(See page 41.)
+(See page 42 of the Faculty Handbook.)
 Time spent as an instructor on the tenure track at a specific university in the University of Houston System shall be counted as part of the probationary period.
 Faculty members may not be awarded tenure at the rank of instructor. - B. Assistant professors shall serve a probationary period not to exceed seven years.
 Promotion and tenure must be awarded concurrently.
 If promotion is not granted, the candidate may not be tenured. - C. Associate professors may be appointed with tenure, or alternately shall serve a probationary period not to exceed four years before tenure is awarded.
 In cases of